 - If you know the ages of the people, present the younger person to the older one: For example, if you are introducing your young friend to the older woman next door, you may say something like, "Mrs. Riley, I would like for you to meet my friend Louise."
 If you are unsure of their ages, or if they are about the same age, just say, "Joanna, this is Alexa from accounting.
 Alexa, Joanna and I have been working on a project together."

-- Speak clearly so the people can understand you.
-Introductions should be easy to hear and understand so the people can call each other by name later.
+- Speak clearly so people can understand you: Introductions should be easy to hear and understand so people can call each other by name later.

 Similar rules apply when you are the one being introduced to someone you don't know.
 Here are some tips on what to say and do:

-- Stand and face the person.
-This puts you at eye level, makes it easier to shake hands, and encourages conversation.
-However, if someone is unable to stand, lean down to her level.
+- Stand and face the person: This puts you at eye level, makes it easier to shake hands, and encourages conversation.
+If someone is unable to stand, lean down to her level.